Updated: Mar 17

 1) Change a small amount prior to travelling, (and the rest upon arrival)

 Normally, I would advise you to change your money prior to arriving at your destination.
 When I travelled to Dominican Republic, I was scammed even before I got out of the airport.
 I changed £250 and received $251!
 When I asked if I could have my money back, as I believed this was completely wrong, they told me no and that the transaction could not be reversed.
 This was less than 10 minutes of arriving in Dominican republic, and this had already started to taint my holiday.
 I would honestly suggest changing a small amount prior to travelling so that you have cash upon arriving.
 I would then suggest you to convert the remainder of your money once you have arrived in the country.
 This is because you will most likely receive a higher amount for your currency.

 If your staying in an all inclusive hotel, make the most of your food and spend your cash on gifts and excursions.
 Don't get me wrong, go out and try the authentic dishes in the local towns and areas- but don't spend too much.
-Best to buy something you could bring back home.
+It is best to buy something you could bring back home.
 If you are travelling to Dominican republic, remember that they have some of the best drinking chocolate - don't be a meanie, bring some back home, as it's absolutely divine.
-Cadbury has nothing on carribbean cocoa!
+Cadbury has nothing on Caribbean cocoa!

-* When booking flights, hotels, and choosing where to travel to, READ REVIEWS!
+When booking flights, hotels, and choosing where to travel to, READ REVIEWS!
 READ BLOGS!
-Having general knowledge about a service or company you have never used before will save time, cut doubt and help your plans to flow easily.
+Having general knowledge about a service or company you have never used before will save time, cut doubt, and easily help you to execute all your plans.
 It's simple.
 Make your own choices, but do your research.
 Everyone's experiences are different, but just a tad bit of research will help you with your expectations, whether they will be met, or surpassed.

 Pink Skies and Paradise